stryker-mutator/stryker-handbook/stryker/api/plugins.md

 ## Dependency injection

 Stryker uses [typed-inject](https://github.com/nicojs/typed-inject#readme) as a [dependency injection framework](https://medium.com/@jansennico/advanced-typescript-type-safe-dependency-injection-873426e2cc96).
-You can use it as well in your plugin
+You can use it as well in your plugin.

 See this example below.
 Here, a `Logger`, `StrykerOptions` and the `produceSourceMaps` boolean is injected.